Emilio-Vasquez/Students-Technical-Questions-App/README.md

 Initial question data is defined in a JSON file located at `app/data/questions.json`.
 This data is imported into the MySQL `questions` table using the migration script `app/scripts/migrate_questions.py`.
+The data for the test cases are also within the keys of the `questions.json` file, but the table filled is `question_test_cases`, and the migration script is `app/scripts/migrate_test_cases.py`.

 ## Testing